- 1 What is CBD Oil?

 The suggested method to look for is “supercritical” extraction or CO2 extraction, which uses high pressures of carbon dioxide to extract the oil.
 This method is said to preserve the purity of the oil and leave you with a more potent product.

-You will also want to ensure your CBD oil is free from the psychoactive compound, THC and that it has been sourced from all-natural, industrial hemp.
+You will also want to ensure the oil is free from the psychoactive compound, THC and that it has been sourced from all-natural, industrial hemp.
 All of this information should be available on the manufacturer’s website.

 While cannabis is a controlled drug in the United Kingdom, CBD oil is perfectly legal.
-Industrial hemp, which is where the CBD oil is extracted, is allowed to be grown in the UK if you are licensed to do so.
+Industrial hemp, which is where this supplement is extracted, is allowed to be grown in the UK if you are licensed to do so.

 This is because these plants do not contain high enough levels of THC to have a psychoactive effect on the brain.
 As a rule, any CBD products must contain less than 0.2% THC and the THC must not be easily separated from the product.

-Although CBD oil has not been licensed as a medicine, it is legal to sell it as long as no medical claims are made about the product being sold.
+Although it has not been licensed as a medicine, it is legal to sell it as long as no medical claims are made about the product being sold.

-How Old Do I Need to Be to Legally Purchase CBD Oil?
+How Old Do I Need to Be to Legally Purchase this?

 There is no age restriction by law on purchasing CBD oil in the UK.
 However, some retailers may choose to only sell their products to people over the age of 18 years, but this will likely be the case for all of their health supplements.

-CBD oil is perfectly safe for children to use.
+It is also perfectly safe for children to use.
 In fact, there are products targeted specifically towards children like CBD gummies.

 It was discussed earlier how both CBD and THC are compounds that can be extracted from cannabis plants.
 They share some very similar effects and health benefits, but THC activates the cannabinoid receptors in the brain to cause psychoactive changes, whereas CBD does not.
 For this reason, THC is not legal for use in the UK.